Slow-roll approximation in quantum cosmology: Homogeneous (scalar) minisuperspace models

 but in this paper we will not discuss this factor in detail.\footnote{Though it may be important to make quantum mechanical sense of certain wave functions, including the NB wave functions which we focus on here (see e.g. \cite{Barvinsky:1990ga,Barvinsky:1992dz}, and the recent \cite{Saad:2019lba,Maldacena:2019cbz,Godet:2020xpk} for exact results in 2D gravity).} When

 in analogy with non-relativistic quantum mechanics the wave function has been claimed to predict a family of classical universes determined by the integral curves of $S^\Re$ \cite{dirac1930book,Hartle:2008ng,Hartle:2018yul}\footnote{ In \cite{Hartle:2008ng} the additional conditions $|\partial_\alpha S^{\Im}| \ll |\partial_\alpha S^\Re| \,, \forall \alpha$ are proposed as a proxy for classicality.
 These conditions are not invariant with respect to minisuperspace coordinate transformations, however, so their meaning is unclear.
-We believe further investigation into the classical regime in quantum cosmology is warranted (see \cite{PhysRevD.36.3626,PhysRevD.42.585,PhysRevD.42.2566,PhysRevD.42.4056} for an old discussion on this topic).}, that is, the solutions to
+We believe further investigation into the classical regime in quantum cosmology is warranted (see \cite{PhysRevD.36.3626,PhysRevD.42.585,PhysRevD.42.2566,PhysRevD.42.4056} for earlier discussions on this topic).
+We thank Thomas Hertog for discussions on this issue.}, that is, the solutions to

 Let us denote a solution by $q_\textsf{cl}(t)$ (to be sure, for the scalar minisuperspace, the classical scalar field four-history and four-metric would be given by Eqns. \eqref{rescaledfield} and \eqref{rescaledmetric} with $(a,\phi) \leftrightarrow (a_\textsf{cl},\phi_\textsf{cl})$).
-Then $S^\textsf{Im}(q_\textsf{cl}(t))$ is constant:
+Then $S^\Im(q_\textsf{cl}(t))$ is constant:

 where $f^{\alpha \beta} \equiv (f^{-1})_{\alpha \beta}$.
 The final combination in Eq. \eqref{SIconstant} vanishes because of the (imaginary part of) Eq. \eqref{HJeq} for $S(\mathfrak{q})$.
 We stress that the equations \eqref{classicaluniverses} are \textit{first} order ODEs.
 If there are $n$ minisuperspace coordinates, the solution space is $(n-1)$-dimensional ($-1$ because of the Hamiltonian constraint).
 This should be contrasted with the general $(2n-1)$-dimensional solution space to the second order minisuperspace EOM \eqref{MSPEOM1}-\eqref{MSPEOM2}.
 A WKB wave function satisfying the classicality condition \eqref{classicalitycondition} does not predict just any classical evolution -- it selects a subset \cite{Halliwell:1990uy,Hartle:2018yul}.